How to use a bridging loan to buy a house before selling your current home

 Interest is normally charged monthly, although you may have the option to roll up the interest and pay it all in one go, along with the capital, when the loan term ends.
 Alternatively, you may be able to borrow extra funding to cover the interest, with this added to the total capital you repay at the end.

-When you take out this type of short term finance, you will agree exactly how it will be repaid.
+When you take out this type of short-term finance, you will agree on exactly how it will be repaid.

-If you're using a bridging loan to buy a new home before your old one has sold, this is normally relatively straightforward.
-You will generally either be repaying with the proceeds of selling your old home, or by taking out a mortgage once your old mortgage is paid off.
+If you're using a bridging loan to buy a new home before your old one has sold, the process is normally relatively straightforward.

-Rates from: Downsizing/Upsizing Releasing Funds From Your Home Short Term Lease Finance Auction Purchase As at 6th August 2022 Rates from: Light & Heavy Refurb Finance For Unmortgageable Properties Land Purchase with planning As at 6th August 2022 Rates from: Up to 80% LTV Minimum Loan £500k Minimum net income £100k As at 3rd January 2024 Thank You for your interest - please complete the form below and a member of our team will be in contact.
+Rates from: Downsizing/Upsizing Releasing Funds From Your Home Short-Term Lease Finance Auction Purchase As at 3rd January 2024 Rates from: Light & Heavy Refurb Finance For Unmortgageable Properties Land Purchase with planning As at 3rd January 2024 Rates from: Up to 80% LTV Minimum Loan £500k Minimum net income £100k As at 3rd January 2024 Thank You for your interest - please complete the form below and a member of our team will be in contact.

 Buying Before Selling?